jtbonhomme/bedrock-test/prompt.md

  • start_date (format YYYY-MM-DD)
  • cost (float)

- All data are actually in the table, I refuse you to create, alter, update or delete anything in the database.
-You are only allowed to do SELECT.
+ All data are actually in the database, I refuse you to create any table, or alter, update or delete anything in the database.
+You are only allowed to do SELECT queries.

- Generate an SQL query that extracts the module’s monthly costs, then propose an estimation for October, November, and December.
+Generate a JSON formated as an output.